Playing D2R on the OneXPlayer 2 Pro with Arch Linux

 Then comes the second surprise.
 Unlike steam-run, all windows (Battle.net launcher and D2R) are running inside a window.
 Actually, the direct-run behavior is what I would expect based on my understanding.
 It is what a nested compositor should do.
 But the scale of the cursor is wrong and I must manually set the resolution.
 I really want the steam-run behavior.
 Comparing the environment variables, I found Display is set to :0 in steam-run and Display is set to :1.
 So, all windows of steam-run is drawing directly by Kwin.
 But why does the cursor in the inventory ui affects?

 During the search, I found that gamescope actually doesn't work with the builtin Proton.
 I should install com.valvesoftware.Steam.CompatibilityTool.Proton-GE.
-After all windows of steam-run will run inside the window of gamescope.
+After that, all windows of steam-run will run inside the window of gamescope.
 And those error popups disappear.
 But the cursor in the inventory ui doesn't move.
 After adding `--force-grab-cursor`, the cursor moves but it twinkles.

 Scripts